 The hdl_modules project is a collection of reusable, high-quality, peer-reviewed VHDL building blocks.
-It is released as open source under the very permissive BSD 3-Clause License.
+It is released as open source project under the very permissive BSD 3-Clause License.

 This website contains human-readable documentation of the modules.
 To check out the source code, go to the gitlab page.